sidd-cr7/currency_convertor/README.md

 Features:

-Real-time Exchange Rates - Fetches live data from exchangerate-api.com for seemless flow Two-way Conversion - Convert from any currency to another seamlessly
+Real-time Exchange Rates - Fetches live data from exchangerate-api.com for seamless flow Two-way Conversion - Convert from any currency to another seamlessly
 Swap Currencies - Instantly swap source and destination currencies
 16 different Currencies - Support for major global currencies
-Instant Calculations - instantly updates the currecny coversions as you type
+Instant Calculations - instantly updates the currency conversions as you type

 Prerequisites